 Setting the Pace for Dual Diagnosis Residential Treatment

-At WestBridge, residential treatment is an incredibly helpful modality for individuals who experience co-occurring mental illness and substance use disorders.
-When someone enters dual diagnosis residential treatment, the first objective is to establish a sense of safety.
+At WestBridge, residential treatment is an incredibly helpful modality for men who experience co-occurring mental illness and substance use disorders.
+When men enter our dual diagnosis residential treatment, the first objective is to establish a sense of safety.
 We provide an environment that is homelike, comfortable and wellness-oriented.
 Our facilities are intentionally designed to promote a sense of belonging and community.
 People feel safer when they know they are being supported and joined by others.

 The initial phase of treatment and recovery in a residential treatment program starts with side-by-side support and close observations.
-On a 24-hour basis, our staff is able to identify and support an individual’s strengths and challenges with respect to a variety of daily living situations.
+On a 24-hour basis, our staff is able to identify and support a man’s strengths and challenges with respect to a variety of daily living situations.
 Some of these areas include:

 - Interaction and connectedness with other people

 The Commons sample schedule (schedules vary by week and by program).

 More traditional assessments also take place to understand each man’s history, risks, family relationships, symptoms, substance use, physical health, spirituality, and other relevant factors that impact recovery.
 All of these observations and assessments lead to the development of a comprehensive treatment plan that is individualized based on helping a participant achieve his personally established goals.

 Probably the most important and helpful element of residential treatment is that it helps men become part of a community.
 Our programs are located in areas that are integrated into the local community, albeit with appropriate safeguards to protect individual confidentiality.